 |Should only be used by experienced polishers||Can be used by beginners and pros|

 If you’re a beginner to polishing, then always choose a dual-action polisher, don’t use a rotary.
-The risks of burning through the paint are far higher when using a rotary, and if used in the wrong hands, you could have no clear coat left in a matter of seconds.
+The risks of burning through the paint are far higher when using a rotary.

 With dual-action polishers, you are unlikely to cause damage unless the car has very little clear coat to begin with.

 That doesn’t mean that only beginners use DA’s though.
-The vast majority of professional detailers will use a DA over a rotary because it’s a better way to preserve the clear coat and create a mirror shine.
+Many professional detailers will use a DA over a rotary because it helps to preserve the clear coat and create a mirror shine.

 It’s perfectly possible to remove the same kind of more severe clear coat damage using a DA as it is with a rotary.
 The DA will just take a little longer.